 I think the programme is fantastic.
 It offers the students a real insight into what it’s like outside of school, it offers the opportunity to meet with people who are from a completely different background and it encourages social mobility – it’s an opportunity they need to grab with both hands.
 Alison Boyd, Burnage Academy for Boys, Manchester

 One young person.
 One mentor.
 One-to-one.
 One hour a month.

-We train all kinds of people to be mentors, who will likely to have five years general working experience or 2 years post-graduate working experience − whether working, retired or on a career break − who are digitally matched with our youth partners.
+We train all kinds of people to be mentors, who will likely to have five years general working experience or two years post-graduate working experience − whether working, retired or on a career break − who are digitally matched with our youth partners.
 Mentors are then introduced to their mentee, who they meet for one hour, once a month, for up to a year.

 If the young person is over the age of 18 mentoring can take place at a date and time to suit the mentor and mentee, although our safeguarding policy necessitates that all meetings must be held in a public place.
 Thanks to our online training, which includes a mandatory module on safeguarding, mentors are fully equipped and prepared for their first conversation with a young person.